hashc0de/Take-Home-Test/README.md

 Ques 3.
 We have some customer records in a text file (customers.json) -- one customer per line, JSON-encoded.
 We want to invite any customer within 100km of our Dublin office for some food and drinks on us.
 Write a program that will read the full list of customers and output the names and user ids of matching customers (within 100km), sorted by User ID (ascending).

 Solution file: InviteCustomers.java
-Test file: InviteCustomersTest.java
+Test file: InviteCustomersTest.java  Output is getting genrated in output.txt file under resources folder

-you can also run InviteCustomers.java as Java application and provide a location for file.
-For testing purpose I have used files under resource folder

-Total test coverage of the project in 94%
+Total test coverage of the project in 96.6%